KarlLeell/PICMathSubway/README.md

-# PICMathSubway FEC Data Collection Scheduler
+# PICMathSubway Fare Evasion Control Data Collection Scheduler for Metropolitan Transportation Authority
 This is the repository of PICMathSubway group in Spring 2020 at NYU.
-The project includes an automatic scheduler of Fare Evasion Control Data Collection for MTA.
+The project includes an automatic scheduler of FEC Data Collection for MTA.

 ## Authors
 Chengchen Li,